Skip to content

 • Running a generic API pre-check for required principal.* values.

-• Revalidating SQL after a plugin rewrite.
+• Revalidating SQL after a provider rewrite.

 • Returning policy denial reasons to the tool/model layer.

-The plugin owns these responsibilities:
+The provider owns these responsibilities:

 • Defining the policy schema under agent.sql_policy.

-• Validating plugin-specific policy fields.
+• Validating provider-specific policy fields.

 • Matching policies to datasources, tables, columns, or other business concepts.